All Episodes

 I mean, you own what you do, and I love the passion you have.

-You know, is I I just competed in the over 60 nationals in Pittsburgh in bodybuilding, and I'm still I'm still competing, and uh your preparation, your passion, and your purpose all determine how things are going to turn out.
+You know, I just competed in the over 60 nationals in Pittsburgh in bodybuilding, and I'm still competing.

-And so and it's the way I am in the climate fight, is simply because my father taught me to look at everything that has happened before.
+And so, and it's the way I am in the climate fight is simply because my father taught me to look at everything that has happened before.

 Well, I mean, it's a real tribute.

-I mean, your father did this, you did this, your son does this.
+I mean, your father did this.

 Your son helped me out once.

-Uh remember I was looking for specific weather information.
+Remember, I was looking for specific weather information.

-And the amount of research that he sent me, I'm like, uh wait a minute, it was a really simple question.
+And the amount of research that he sent me, I'm like, wait a minute, it was a really simple question.

-But it was extraordinarily, you know, indicative of of just the mindset of somebody that really cares about what they do, and that's why we love you.
+But it was extraordinarily indicative of just the mindset of somebody that really cares about what they do.

 We'll update people on the program then.

-Um, but I hope the people listen closely to what it is you're saying.
+But I hope the people listen closely to what it is you're saying.

 And let's say you're off a little bit, and maybe it's not quite as severe.